ryansheehy0/Cheat_Sheets/Bug_Bounties/bug_bounties.md

 1. Burp suit: Intercepts requests made from the client to the server.
 1. Shodan: A database of all open IP addresses.
 1. Wayback machine: A database of snapshots of different URLS from different points in time.
+1. amass: Find subdomains and ip addresses used by domain

 ### [Need to research](#table-of-contents)
 - Wireshark